Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Introduction

-However, a fundamental issue persists across all these constructions: the singular values themselves depend on the choice of units and scaling conventions in the subspaces involved.
-To see the problem concretely, consider even the simplest quantum mechanical example: a two-level system where one rescales the basis states in one subsystem by an arbitrary factor (a trivial change of normalisation or physical units).
+However, a fundamental issue that persists across all these constructions is that the singular values themselves depend on the choice of units and scaling conventions in the subspaces involved.
+To see the problem concretely, consider the simple quantum mechanical example of a two-level system where one rescales the basis states in one subsystem by an arbitrary factor (a trivial change of normalisation or physical units).
 Although this transformation leaves the physical content unchanged, it modifies the singular values.
-As a result, the entropy constructed from those singular values varies under a mere redefinition of scale i.e. conventional SVD, while invariant under unitaries, is not invariant under such diagonal rescalings.
-Consequently, SVD-based entropic measures may conflate genuine quantum correlations with artefacts of normalisation, a subtle but crucial distinction, especially in field-theoretic or non-Hermitian settings where operator norms (choices of inner-products) or couplings carry non-trivial scaling behaviour (see e.g. \cite{Edvardsson:2022day}).
+As a result, the entropy constructed from those singular values varies under a mere redefinition of scale; i.e., conventional SVD, though invariant under unitaries, is not invariant under such diagonal rescalings.
+Consequently, SVD-based entropic measures may conflate genuine quantum correlations with artefacts of normalisation, a subtle but crucial distinction, especially in field-theoretic or non-Hermitian settings where operator norms (choices of inner-products) or couplings carry non-trivial scaling behaviour (see e.g., \cite{Edvardsson:2022day}).

-A mathematically rigorous resolution to this problem with SVD was recently provided by Uhlmann \cite{uhlmann-main2}.
-Following earlier works on construction of singular values invariant under more specific rescalings, he introduced the Unit-Invariant Singular Value Decomposition (UISVD) as a variation of the standard SVD that remains invariant under diagonal (unit) transformations acting on a given operator from both sides.
+A mathematically rigorous resolution to this issue for SVD was recently provided by Uhlmann \cite{uhlmann-main2}.
+Following earlier works on the construction of singular values invariant under more specific rescalings, he introduced the Unit-Invariant Singular Value Decomposition (UISVD) as a variation of the standard SVD that remains invariant under diagonal (unit) transformations acting on a given operator from both sides.
 The UISVD produces unit-invariant singular values that eliminate spurious dependencies on scaling conventions.
 In effect, UISVD isolates the physically meaningful, scale-independent structure of a linear map.

 This property makes the UISVD particularly appealing for the above-mentioned physical setups, where operators often connect Hilbert spaces with different metric or normalisation structures present.
-Indeed, in these contexts, one may start from entanglement and information measures that are invariant under simple changes of physical units, and hope that classifying them will be easier and more robust, similarly to von Neumann entropies for pure states.
+Indeed, in these contexts, one may start from entanglement and information measures that are invariant under simple changes of physical units and hope that classifying them will be easier and more reliable, similarly to von Neumann entropies for pure states.